projecttacoma/deqm-test-server/README.md

 - `subject`: subject for which the measure will be calculated OR
 - `organization`: Reference to an organization for which the gaps in care report will be created OR
--`organization` and `practitioner`: Reference to a generalPractitioner for which the gaps in care report should be created
+- `organization` and `practitioner`: Reference to a generalPractitioner for which the gaps in care report should be created

 Currently, `topic`, and `program` are not supported by the test server.